coleenquadros/configuration/README.md

 cat <redhat_username>.gpg.asc | gpg --dearmor | base64
 ```

+#### How to determine my AWS permissions

+Your user file contains a list of `roles`.
+Each AWS related role contains a list of AWS groups and/or AWS user policies.
+To determine what are your permissions, follow the `$ref` to the AWS group or user policy, and read the description field.

+For example:

+The role `/teams/devtools/roles/f8a-dev-osio-dev.yml` leads to the [corresponding role file](/data/teams/devtools/roles/f8a-dev-osio-dev.yml).
+This role file has the user policy `/aws/osio-dev/policies/OwnResourcesFullAccess.yml`, which leads to the [corresponding user policy file](/data/aws/osio-dev/policies/OwnResourcesFullAccess.yml).
+This user policy file a description, which explains the permissions allowed by this user policy.

 ### Manage AWS resources via App-Interface (`/openshift/namespace-1.yml`) using Terraform

 [services](https://gitlab.cee.redhat.com/service/app-interface/tree/master/data/services) contains all the services that are being run by the App-SRE team.
 Inside of those directories, there is a `namespaces` folder that lists all the `namespaces` that are linked to that service.

-Namespaces declaration enforce [this JSON schema](https://gitlab.cee.redhat.com/service/app-interface/blob/master/schemas/openshift/namespace-1.yml).
+Namespaces declaration enforce [this JSON schema](/schemas/openshift/namespace-1.yml).
 Note that it contains a reference to the cluster in which the namespace exists.

 Notes:
 * Manual changes to AWS resources will be overridden by App-Interface in each run.